kvz/node-depurar/README.md

 ### Automatically establish namespace

-`debug` has the convention of prefixing debug output with a namespace in the form of: `Library:feature`.
-This allows us to quickly enable/disable debug output for some libraries or features.
-In my interpretation of this convention this often leads to `ModuleName:ClassName`.
+[`debug`](https://www.npmjs.com/package/debug) uses the convention of prefixing output with a namespace, in the form of: `Library:feature`.

+This allows us to quickly enable/disable debug output for some libraries or features via environment variables such as `DEBUG=Library:*`.
+In my interpretation of this convention, this often leads to `ModuleName:ClassName`.

-So I got a bit tired of opening `~/code/foo/lib/Bar.coffee` and typing:
+So I got a bit tired of opening `~/code/foo/lib/Bar.js` and typing:

 ```javascript
 var dbg = require('debur')('foo:Bar');